TalicZealot/speedrun-race-discord-bot/README.md

     * Forfeits the race for the player.
 * .reset / !reset
     * Resets the race status and joined players.
+* .offset / !offset
+    * Sets the starting time offset.

+## Requirements
+* Node.js 12.10.0 +

+## Setup:
+* npm install
+* create a .env file for a discord authentication token
+* create a new Discord application and bot
+* configure from config.json

 ### changelog
+#### 1.0.3
+* Added default offset
+* Added automatic race timeout and reset
 #### 1.0.2
 * Added leave command
 #### 1.0.1